-IN FURTHER CONSIDERATION OF BEING PERMITTED TO ENTER CAMP KITA FOR ANY PURPOSE, INCLUDING BUT NOT

-LIMITED TO OBSERVATION OR USE OF FACILITIES OR EQUIPMENT, OR PARTICIPATION IN ANY PROGRAM AFFILIATED WITH CAMP KITA, WITHOUT RESPECT TO LOCATION, THE UNDERSIGNED HEREBY AGREES TO THE FOLLOWING:
+IN FURTHER CONSIDERATION OF BEING PERMITTED TO ENTER CAMP KITA FOR ANY PURPOSE, INCLUDING BUT NOT LIMITED TO OBSERVATION OR USE OF FACILITIES OR EQUIPMENT, OR PARTICIPATION IN ANY PROGRAM AFFILIATED WITH CAMP KITA, WITHOUT RESPECT TO LOCATION, THE UNDERSIGNED HEREBY AGREES TO THE FOLLOWING:

-- 1. THE UNDERSIGNED HEREBY RELEASES, WAIVES, DISCHARGES AND COVENANTS NOT TO SUE Camp Kita, its directors, officers, employees, and agents (hereinafter referred to as "releasees") from all liability to the undersigned, his personal representatives, assigns, heirs, and next of kin for any loss or damage, and any claim or demands therefore on account of injury to the person or property or resulting in death of the undersigned, whether caused by the negligence of the releasees or otherwise while the undersigned is in, upon, or about the premises or any facilities or equipment therein, or participating in any program affiliated with the Camp Kita, without respect to location. - 2.
-THE UNDERSIGNED HEREBY AGREES TO INDEMNIFY AND SAVE AND HOLD HARMLESS the releasees and each of them from any loss, liability, damage, or cost they may incur due to the presence of the undersigned in, upon, or about Camp Kita premises or in any way observing or using any facilities or equipment of the Camp Kita or participating in any program affiliated with Camp Kita whether caused by the negligence of the releases or otherwise. - 3.
-THE UNDERSIGNED HEREBY ASSUMES FULL RESPONSIBILITY FOR ANY RISK OF BODILY INJURY, DEATH, OR PROPERTY DAMAGE due to negligence of releasees or otherwise while in, about, or upon the premises of Camp Kita and/or while using the premises or any facilities or equipment thereon or participating in any program affiliated with the Camp Kita.
+- 1. THE UNDERSIGNED HEREBY RELEASES, WAIVES, DISCHARGES AND COVENANTS NOT TO SUE Camp Kita, its directors, officers, employees, volunteers and agents (hereinafter referred to as "releases") from all liability to the undersigned, their personal representatives, assigns, heirs, and next of kin for any loss or damage, and any claim or demands therefore on account of injury to the person or property or resulting in death of the undersigned, whether caused by the negligence of the releasees or otherwise while the undersigned is in, upon, or about the premises or any facilities or equipment therein, or participating in any program affiliated with the Camp Kita, without respect to location. - 2.
+THE UNDERSIGNED HEREBY AGREES TO INDEMNIFY AND SAVE AND HOLD HARMLESS the releases and each of them from any loss, liability, damage, or cost they may incur due to the presence of the undersigned or my minor child in, upon, or about Camp Kita premises or in any way observing or using any facilities or equipment of the Camp Kita or participating in any program affiliated with Camp Kita whether caused by the negligence of the releases or otherwise. - 3.
+THE UNDERSIGNED HEREBY ASSUMES FULL RESPONSIBILITY FOR ANY RISK OF BODILY INJURY, DEATH, OR PROPERTY DAMAGE due to negligence of releasees or otherwise while in, about, or upon the premises of Camp Kita and/or while using the premises or any facilities or equipment thereon or participating in any program affiliated with the Camp Kita. - 4.
+In further consideration of my child's use of Facilities and participation in Programs at Camp Kita and Camp Center Stage, I, in my legal capacity as parent and/or guardian of my child, agree on behalf of myself and my child to INDEMNIFY AND HOLD HARMLESS Camp Kita from and against any and all causes of action, claims, demands, suits, liabilities, costs or expenses (including reasonable attorneys' fees) of any nature whatsoever, including claims of negligence, arising out of or in any way related to the undersigned's or my child's use of Camp Kita's facilities or participation in Camp Kita's programs.